karlbenedict/GEOG485-585/syllabus.md

 You will use a public GitHub [https://github.com](https://github.com) repository to share your portfolio with members of the class for our peer review assignments and for submission of your portfolio for grading.
 We will review the process for setting up your GitHub account and working repository during the first class session.

 Portfolio Milestones
 ~	There will be 13 weekly milestones.
 While there are no weekly due dates for the milestones, you *must keep up* if you expect to successfully complete the course.
 You must also have your preliminary materials ready for peer review on the dates specified in the course calendar below. *If you fall behind it will be very difficult to catch up*.
-I will evaluate your portfolio milestones and deep-dive materials at mid-term (40 points) and at the end of the term (40 points) for completeness, functionality, creativity and accuracy (i.e. correct answers for milestone questions when asked).
+I will evaluate your portfolio of milestones and deep-dive materials at mid-term (40 points) and at the end of the term (40 points) for completeness, functionality, creativity and accuracy (i.e. correct answers for milestone questions when asked).

 Deep Dives
 ~	There will be 4 deep dive assignments during the semester.
 These will be small project-focussed activities that will be added to your portfolio and will reinforce the hands-on activities undertaken as part of the portfolio milestones.
-Each homework assignment will be worth an additional 25 points (100 points total).
+Each deep dive assignment will be worth an additional 25 points (100 points total).
 Evaluation of the deep dive assignments will also take place at mid-term and at the end of the class as part of the portfolio review.

 Peer Review
 ~	There will be 4 points during the semester that you will be asked to submit your materials for and perform a peer review of specific components within the portfolios of your peers.
-Each peer review will contribute up to 9-points to your overall score for the course.
+Each peer review will contribute up to 5-points to your overall score for the course.
 The peer-review points you earn will be based upon the timelines of your submission and the *substantive* feedback that you provide to other students as part of the assignment.
 I will review the peer-review procedures in more detail when we have our first peer-review activity.

 Exams
 ~	There will be two exams: a midterm and final.
-The midterm will be a take-home exam that will be released on Monday March 6 and due on Friday March 10 at 5:00 pm.
-The final exam will be a take-home exam which will released on Monday May 8 and due on Thursday May 11 by 5:00 pm.
+The midterm will be a take-home exam that will be released on Monday March 5 and due on Friday March 9 at 5:00 pm.
+The final exam will be a take-home exam which will released on Monday May 7 and due on Thursday May 10 by 5:00 pm.
 Each exam will be worth 100 points (200 points total).

 While students are encouraged to collaborate in their work on their portfolio milestone and deep dive assignments, submitted work must be original and written and submitted by each individual student.
 Both exams will be individual - each student must complete their exam individually.
 All assignments and exams are open book and online resources may also be used in completion of the assignments and exams.
 BUT, again, all submitted work must be original and created by each student.

-Please refer to the [Pathfinder](http://pathfinder.unm.edu/) for detailed student conduct policies, and in particular the following [Policy on Academic Dishonesty](http://pathfinder.unm.edu/policies.htm#academicdishonesty).
+Please refer to the [Pathfinder](http://pathfinder.unm.edu/) for detailed student conduct policies, and in particular the following [Policy on Academic Dishonesty](http://pathfinder.unm.edu/campus-policies/academic-dishonesty.html).

 >POLICY ON ACADEMIC DISHONESTY
 >ALSO SEE FACULTY HANDBOOK D100